-- Nonspecific symptoms such as weight loss, malaise, nausea and vomiting may be present at the beginning of the inflammatory process.
+- Nonspecific symptoms such as weight loss, malaise, nausea, and vomiting may occur at the beginning of the inflammatory process.
 Lymphadenopathy is not typical.

-- Late in the course of disease, symptoms of uremia may develop.
+- In untreated patients, symptoms of uremia may develop.

 Elevated erythrocyte sedimentation rate (ESR) and CRP.
-Further important tests are creatinine, electrolytes, full blood count, autoantibodies (ANA, ANCA), immunoelectrophoresis, rheumatoid factor, in men PSA, AFP, HCG, LDH.
+Further necessary tests are creatinine, electrolytes, complete blood count, autoantibodies (ANA, ANCA), immunoelectrophoresis, and rheumatoid factor.
+Additional tests in men: PSA, AFP, HCG, LDH.

 CT or MRI of the Abdomen:

-Abdominal imaging reveals a flat mass which surrounds the great vessels and the ureters with bilateral hydronephrosis.
-Furthermore, renal function or damage can be estimated with the thickness of the renal parenchyma.
+Abdominal imaging reveals a flat mass surrounding the great vessels and the ureters with bilateral hydronephrosis.
+The renal function or damage can be estimated with the thickness of the renal parenchyma.

-Signs of hydronephrosis on both sides.
-Displacement of the proximal and mid ureter to the middle.
-IVP should only be performed if cross-sectional imaging is not available.
+Intravenous urography reveals bilateral hydronephrosis and displacement of the proximal and mid-ureter to the middle.
+IVP is only necessary if cross-sectional imaging is not available.

-Retrograde pyelography is indicated in renal insufficiency and before endoscopic therapy.
-Radiological signs are similar as in intravenous urogram, an intrinsic ureteral obstruction can easily be excluded.
+Retrograde pyelography is indicated in patients with contraindications to contrast media (e.g., severe chronic kidney disease) and before endoscopic therapy.
+Radiological signs are similar to intravenous urography; intrinsic ureteral obstructions are easily identified.

 Differential Diagnosis of Retroperitoneal Fibrosis